bctrainers/urlbuffer/README.md

 ##Usage

+Compile it with
+`znc-buildmod urlbuffer.cpp`
-Compile it with znc-buildmod urlbuffer.cpp and move the .so file to the appropriate znc directory (usually /usr/lib/znc/).
+and move the .so file to the appropriate znc directory (usually /usr/lib/znc/).

 The module takes no arguments.
-Read http://wiki.znc.in/Modules#.28Un.29Loading_Modules[loading modules] to learn more about loading modules.
+Read [http://wiki.znc.in/Modules#.28Un.29Loading_Modules](loading modules) to learn more about loading modules.

 ##Commands

-(todo)
+todo